 By knowing the risks your organization faces, you can begin the process of managing them.
 In general, business risks are divided into the following four categories:

-Use a risk assessment matrix to score each of the threats you’ve identified.
-A matrix will help you evaluate how likely a threat is to occur and its potential impact on your business.
+Once you've identified potential risks, use a risk assessment matrix to score each one based on likelihood and impact.
+This helps you evaluate the likelihood of a threat and its potential impact on your business.
 It should look something like this:

 Then, go through each of the risks you identified in Step 1 and assign it a score.
 Once you’ve completed this step, you’ll know which risks to focus on first (high and medium high risks), and which you’re probably OK to focus on next (medium, low medium, and low risks).

-For example, if data theft is a risk, you might implement preventative measures including increased workplace security to keep your organization’s physical computers safe, anti-phishing training for employees, and encryption of company data.
+If data theft is a risk, for example, you might implement preventative measures including increased workplace security to keep your organization’s physical computers safe, anti-phishing training for employees, and encryption of company data.
 As a contingency plan, you might establish processes to notify your customer base and begin to contain the breach.
 You might also involve law enforcement and conduct a post mortem on the breach.

 If meeting compliance requirements is a risk, your preventative measures might include additional security, including ID checking, block lists, and visitor passes to protect employees and safeguard the workplace.
 In this case, a workplace platform that supports visitor management can help minimize risk, retaining the right amount necessary to invite people onsite and spur innovation.
 As a contingency plan, you might establish data backup and disaster recovery plans, and ensure the right folks in your organization are trained up on both.